erizov/Professor/semester_1/lecture_06_advanced_trees/b_tree/README.md

 4. Implement B Tree from scratch using only the function signature
 5. Modify B Tree to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize B Tree for a specific use case (e.g., nearly sorted data)
+7. Optimize B Tree for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of B Tree
 9. Compare B Tree performance with alternative algorithms on large datasets